9 Top-Rated White Water Rafting & Kayaking Adventures in Washington

 The river drops more than 500 feet in 19 miles where most commercial guiding companies put into the water at McFarland Creek.
 Paddlers here can expect Class II-III rapids to practice their paddle strokes.
 The river quickly slides into the impressive Black Canyon Rapids and treats rafters to some adrenaline-pumping action in the form of Class IV rapids and features.
 One such feature is the Giant Black Hole, which paddlers are advised to avoid.

 Several commercial outfitters in the Methow Valley offer guided trips of the Methow River.
+Methow Rafting is a popular outfitter, offering half-day and full-day adventures in Black Canyon and on the lower Methow.
 Other commercial services include kayak tours and tubing shuttles.

 2. White Salmon River